gabriel/GHKeychain/README.md

 # GHKeychain

-GHKeychain is a simple wrapper for accessing accounts, getting passwords, setting passwords, and deleting passwords using the system Keychain on Mac OS X and iOS.
+GHKeychain is a framework for accessing accounts, getting, setting, and deleting items in the system Keychain on Mac OS X and iOS.

 This is a fork of SSKeychain.

 ## Adding to Your Project

-Simply add the following to your Podfile if you're using CocoaPods:
+Add the following to your Podfile if you're using CocoaPods:

 ``` ruby
 pod 'GHKeychain'